Sombre0mbre/MLOPS/README.md

-For training we use the following model : https://www.kaggle.com/datasets/pranavraikokte/covid19-image-dataset
+For training our model we use the following dataset : https://www.kaggle.com/datasets/pranavraikokte/covid19-image-dataset